Johnny Hanks: Life & Achievements

 Hanks became an official correspondent for Australia's The Small Glove News, England's Boxing News, USA's The Ring, Boxing Illustrated and Boxing World as well as for New Zealand and other overseas daily tabloids.
 He became a member of The International Boxing Writers Association in June 1982 and in September 1982 was made a member of the New Zealand Sporting Journalists Association.

 In 1985 Hanks officially became a member of the New Zealand Professional Boxing Association, initially in the capacity of a ringside judge and was to referee his first bout on 8 December 1986.
 He became the NZPBA's leading referee.
 Johnny also reported the 1990 Commonwealth Games (then held in Auckland city, NZ) for The Ring and UK's Boxing Monthly and Boxing News publications.

 He regretfully resigned as the NZPBA's leading referee in the month of August 1992 after learning he had been diagnosed with leukemia.
 Eight years' later he suffered a severe life-threatening stroke.

 In 2002 he joined the Lets Talk Boxing group on the internet and received an award from it for being "The Century Member" and compiled monthly world boxing ratings for the American site.

 Hanks was named by The Bible of Boxing, USA's The Ring magazine, in their May 1954 issue as Prospect of the Month in the featherweight division.
 Johnny said, "As a competitor this was the biggest highlight of my career."

-Hanks continues his involvement in boxing and still gets to be a guest at various tournaments and continues to write the occasional article(s) for New Zealand and overseas' publications.
-Johnny Hanks roles within the sport as boxer, second, trainer, judge, referee, reporter and promoter have him recognised by his peers, and within boxing circles worldwide as the most knowledgeable guy in the fight game and a true 'gentleman' of the sport.
+Hanks continues his involvement in boxing and gets to be a guest at various tournaments.
+He continues to write the occasional article(s) for New Zealand and overseas' publications.
+Johnny Hanks roles within the sport as boxer, second, trainer, judge, referee, reporter and promoter have him recognised within boxing circles as knowledgeable of the fight game and a 'gentleman' of the sport.